 - One study has found that macular oedema is present in 9% of the population with diabetes.

 - Progression of retinopathy is associated with the severity and length of time that hyperglycaemia exists.
-If diabetes is diagnosed before the age of 30, the incidence of DR after 10 years is 50%, rising to 90% after 30 years.
+If diabetes is diagnosed before the age of 30, the incidence of diabetic retinopathy after 10 years is 50%, rising to 90% after 30 years.
 There is no set glycaemic threshold that will predict the presence or otherwise of DR.

 - Hypertension and other cardiovascular risk factors can influence the onset and progression of retinopathy.
 There is marked individual variation in susceptibility to retinopathy for a given vascular risk profile.